microsoft/pxt-microbit/docs/projects/v2-cat-napping.md

 👀 **Visual indicators** 👀

 It would help to know when the @boardname@ is logging data and when it isn't.
-We can do this by adding visual or audio indicators.
-For this step, we will be building out a visual indicator and using an [__*if then / else*__](#ifthenelse "runs some code if a boolean condition is true and different code if the condition is false") statement to toggle the different indicators.
+We can do this by adding visual or auditory indicators.
+For this step, we will be building out a visual indicator and using an [__*if then / else*__](#ifthenelse "runs some code if a boolean condition is true and different code if the condition is false") statement to toggle it.

 ---